-2.2.3.3 Index of the old-age ratio 2001-2011
+1.3.3.3 Index of the old-age ratio 2001-2011

 The index of the old-age ratio shows a change in the share of old people aged 65 and over between 2001 and 2011 (Map 15).

-There has been more than ten per cent growth in the number of old-aged people in the majority of Central European regions.
-From a regional perspective the growth has been slightly slower in the Polish and Slovakian regions due to a younger age structure there, and also in the north Italian and south German regions which already had a relatively old age structure in 2001.
-Regions in which the index of the old-age ratio grew had faster growth of older population cohorts and may be more susceptible to a growth in age-related public expenditures, e.g. health-care expenditures.
+There has been more than ten per cent growth in the number of old-aged people in the majority of Central European regions in the decennial period, which indicates a fast pace of population ageing.
+From a regional perspective the growth has been slightly slower in the Polish and Slovak regions due to the younger age structure there, and also in the north Italian and south German regions, which already had a relatively old age structure in 2001.
+Regions in which the old-age ratio increased more rapidly experienced faster growth of older population cohorts and may be more susceptible to an increase in age-related public expenditures, e.g. health-care expenditures, pension systems, etc.